fdefelici/react-bootstrap-combobox/README.md

         { label: "Citrus", value: "citrus"}
     ]};
 ```

+## Initial Selection

+When data is an array of label/value objects, it is possibile to add a boolean selected attribute to set a default selection at initialitation; the attribute is optional.

 ## Localization Support
 Using ```labels``` attribute it is possible to customize any text the component shows.